openforis/sepal-doc/docs/source/cookbook/classification.rst

 By selecting :btn:`Earth Engine Table`, SEPAL will request a file from your computer in :code:`.csv` format.
 The file needs to provide two pieces of information: geographic coordinates and class value.

 The process is nearly the same as found in the documentation above discussing .csv tables.
-The only difference should be the geometry column, as GEE assets usually embed a :code:`.goejson` column by default.
+The only difference should be the geometry column, as GEE assets usually embed a :code:`.geojson` column by default.
 If this column exists, it will be autodetected by SEPAL.

 For the other steps, please reproduce what was presented in the .csv section above.